veryshiny/Demultiplex/Assignment-the-first/README.md

 C2	ATCGTGGT    A10	TCGAGAGT    B8	TCGGATTC
 A7	GATCTTGC    B10	AGAGTCCA    A8	AGGATAGC
 ```
-You can find a txt file containing these indexes on Talapas.
+You can find a txt file containing these indexes on Talapas. #read the tab seperated text file and do something

 4 FASTQ files are:
 ```bash